-Virtualization Storage Models and Architecture
+An Overview of Virtualization Storage Models and Architecture

 Other Benefits of virtualization

-These virtual machines are not only quick and easy to create, they are reasonably simple to “snapshot: and create a backup of.
+These virtual machines are not only quick and easy to create, but they also are reasonably simple to “snapshot: and create a backup of.
 This does mean that you need a large amount of space on your backup server to cope with all the “snapshots”.
 Other benefits are that virtual machines can be moved around to physical machines that have a lower load or when a physical server needs a hardware replacement.
 These movements can be painless or painful.
 It all depends on your storage scenario.

 The Storage Scenarios